cmayron/Legal-Calculus/README.md

 **MANIFESTO**

 <p align="center">
-  <strong>A procedural-literacy and workflow framework for structuring, testing, preserving, and refining legal work product.</strong>
+  <strong>A LCES is a procedural-literacy framework for understanding why legal outcomes happen, how legal actors behave, and how to respond in a structured, reviewable way.</strong>
 </p>

 <p align="center">